AhmedEl-sayed/hello-world/README.md

 # hello-world

-This is the first project on Git .
+Hello there , this is my first projecy on Githup .
+I'm an Androide developer and I want to have my own Startup and I hope to achieve this dream

+Thanks,
+Ahmed
+30/07/2018